 The incentive schemes related to passenger flights are calculated as a fixed amount per departing passenger.

-For passenger flights there are two incentive schemes:
+For passenger flights there are three incentive schemes:

-The new destination scheme for passenger operations and the passenger growth incentive scheme are not cumulative - for new destinations the passenger growth incentive system takes only effect after the new destination incentive program has been finished.
-The increase of passengers on existing destinations remains eligible for the passenger growth incentive scheme.
+The new destination scheme for passenger operations and the passenger growth incentive scheme and VGI are not cumulative – for new destinations the passenger growth incentive system will take effect after the new destination incentive program has been terminated.
+The passenger growth on existing destinations remains eligible for the passenger growth incentive scheme.
+Airlines that are entitled for the VGI – Value Growth Incentive cannot cumulate incentives for new destinations or passenger growth.

 2.2.
 New destination scheme:

 2.2.1.
-A new destination is a destination served by a passenger airline that, at the time of the start-up of the route, has not been served from Brussels Airport for the last twelve months as a regular operation.
-The route shall expand the network coverage from Brussels Airport.
+A new destination is a destination served by a passenger airline that, at the time of the start-up of the route, has not been served from Brussels Airport for the last twelve months prior to the start-up of the new destination as a regular operation.
+The route must expand the network coverage from Brussels Airport.

 2.2.2.
-The new destination scheme for passenger operations will apply to initiatives for which the operations commence on, or after 1 April 2016.
+The new destination scheme for passenger operations will apply to initiatives for which the operations commence on, or after 1 January 2023 and will last for three years, under the conditions as set out below.

 2.2.3.
-A new destination incentive shall only be granted if the new initiative results in an increase in total passengers at Brussels Airport (BRU) by the carrier (versus the previous corresponding IATA year containing the IATA Northern Winter and Summer season).
+A new destination incentive shall only be granted if the new initiative results in an increase in total passengers at Brussels Airport (BRU) by the carrier (versus the previous corresponding calendar year).

 2.2.4.
-If a new destination is opened, the incentive scheme remains eligible to other passenger airlines commencing services to the same destination within the IATA season during which the services to the new destination from the first airline has started.
+If a new destination is opened and operated (also the “initiative”), the incentive scheme remains eligible to other passenger airlines commencing services to the same destination within the calendar year during which the services to the new destination from the first airline have started.

 2.2.5.
 In multi-airport systems, each airport of the system will be considered as the same destination.

-2.2.8.
-The new destination incentives shall be credited (or set off according to article 1.7) after the end of each IATA season.
-Brussels Airport will inform the airline in April and November of each year whether the airline has met the conditions of the new destination incentive scheme and inform it of the amount (related to the previous IATA Season) that will be credited to the airline at that time (or set off the incentive according to article 1.7).

 2.2.9.
+The new destination incentives shall be credited (or set off according to article 1.7) after the end of each calendar year.
+Brussels Airport will inform the airline in January of each year whether the airline has met the conditions of the new destination incentive scheme and inform it of the amount that will be credited to the airline at that time (or set off the incentive according to article 1.7).

-If, during the course of the incentive period, the operating airline changes the characteristics of, or stops, the initiative, Brussels Airport has the right to stop or revise the incentives according to the new situation.
+2.2.10.
+If, during the course of the incentive period, the operating airline changes the characteristics of, or stops, the initiative, Brussels Airport has the right to stop or revise the incentives to reflect the new situation.

 2.3.
 Passenger growth incentives